 IS IT LEGIT?

-If the company’s business practices are sound (and you should do lots of research in this area prior to signing on — the Better Business Bureau is one resource) then yes, it’s legit.
+If the company’s business practices are sound (and you should do lots of research in this area prior to signing on) then yes, it’s legit.
 If you’re thinking, “Wait, this sounds like a pyramid scheme,” do make sure that it is not; pyramid schemes are illegal.
 In pyramid schemes, there are typically large startup costs, and lots of hidden fees.
 Moreover, revenue isn’t made necessarily from selling the product, but by the number of recruits you’re able to bring into the business.
 Stay away from anything that sounds suspect.

 CHOOSING THE RIGHT FIT